Our experience visiting the amazing Mont Saint Michel by bike

 - Due to siltation which has built up over hundreds of years, it is now only an island at exceptionally high tides, usually in spring and autumn.

 - The difference between high and low tides can be as much as 15 meters.
 At low tide, the sea retreats up to 15km out to sea.

 - The tidal flow can reach speeds up to 6km per hour.

 - There are a number of hotels located on the island where you can stay

 - Over 3 million people visit the island each year.

-- The island is just under one square kilometer in size and reaches a height of 80meters above sea level.
+- The island is just under one square kilometre in size and reaches a height of 80 meters above sea level.

-- The island has an official population circa 30 people.
+- The island has an official population of circa 30 people.

 Visiting Mont Saint Michel – Practical Information